State Patrol arrests Mount Vernon man who allegedly robbed two coffee shops with a knife

-A Mount Vernon man suspected of committing two armed robberies and leading officials on a multi-city car chase was arrested in Tacoma on Friday, police agencies said.
+A Mount Vernon man suspected of committing two armed robberies and leading officials on a multi-city car chase was arrested in Tacoma on Friday, Washington State Patrol said.

-Police believe the man — later identified as 34-year-old Dennis Van Dyken by Mount Vernon police — threatened a barista at a Mount Vernon coffee shop with a knife around 8 a.m.
-Friday.
-Police said in a statement that Van Dyken demanded money, then drove away in a white BMW.
+Police believe the man — later identified as 34-year-old Dennis Van Dyken — threatened a barista at a Mount Vernon coffee shop with a knife around 8 a.m.
+Friday, Mount Vernon police said in a statement.
+Van Dyken demanded money, then drove away in a white BMW, the statement said.

 He was later seen in the same BMW robbing a second coffee stand in Bremerton, State Patrol spokeswoman Johnna Batiste said on Twitter around 7 p.m.
 Friday.

 At this point, multiple police agencies were involved in the chase, Batiste said.
-State Patrol troopers attempted to stop the BMW in Tacoma as it traveled east on Highway 16 near 19th Street, Batiste said.
+State Patrol troopers attempted to stop the BMW in Tacoma as it traveled east on Highway 16 near 19th Street, she said.

 They unsuccessfully attempted to stop the BMW with a spike strip, but the vehicle continued north on Highway 16 near Interstate 5.
 It later crashed into at least two cars on the freeway.
-The suspect then started driving in the opposite direction on I-5 and became trapped between concrete barriers, Batiste said.
+Van Dyken then started driving in the opposite direction on I-5 and became trapped between concrete barriers, Batiste said.

-He got out of the car and fled on foot up the 38th Street on-ramp and was quickly arrested.
+He got out of the car, fled on foot up the 38th Street on-ramp and was quickly arrested.

 No one was injured, Batiste said.